 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The LG 32GN650-B has a great response time at its max 165Hz refresh rate.
 That said, it's not nearly as fast as many similar gaming monitors.
 The best overdrive setting is 'Faster' because it results in a quicker response time, but there's some overshoot, so you may notice some motion artifacts.
 Overall, though, fast-moving content looks smooth.
+If you're looking for a better gaming monitor, the Dell S3222DGM is a better choice.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The response time at 60Hz is decent.
 It's noticeably slower than at the max refresh rate, but there's much less overshoot.
 The recommended overdrive setting at 60Hz is 'Normal'.
+If you're looking for a better gaming monitor, the Dell S3222DGM is a much better choice.

 The LG 32GN650-B has a flicker-free backlight, which helps reduce eye strain.